You lie awake at night dreaming of the martial arts school you always wanted…

-Like most aspiring school owners, you know a lot about your own style but not much about business, which can be perilous.
-To help you navigate this safely and with minimal stress, I’ve put together a 4-step process for you to follow:
+You know a lot about your own style but maybe not much about business…which is perilous.
+To help you navigate this safely and with minimal stress, I’ve put together a 5-step process for you to follow:

 - Secure a Martial Arts School Location